yoavlv/TextAnalysis/README.md

 # TextAnalysis

 Model Selection and Tuning for Gender Classification This project aims to build and evaluate machine learning models for gender classification based on various classifiers.
-The models are built on a preprocessed dataset containing various features related to a user's profile.

 # Results: